Permalinks

 :path

 Path to the document relative to the collection's directory, including base filename of the document.
+However, does not include the file extension.

 :name